 Cricket - a guide to trading on Betfair

 The spread of cricket through the former colonial world means the sport is played throughout the year.
-This leads to widespread TV coverage and international appeal for betting on the sport.
+This leads to widespread TV coverage and international appeal for bet

 The very nature of cricket - long periods of play, games turning in a matter of balls or even nail-biting finishes - makes the sport ideal for trading.
 Just the like the prices of shares rise and fall, so can the chances of each result in a cricket match.
 Ride the fortunes of the team in control, switch allegiance to take a profit before the game changes course.